nikolayg/nikgrozev-website/_posts/blog/2020-03-22-improve-your-typescript-with-static-analysis.md

 files in the root of the project.

 Finally, let's add two additional commands to our `package.json`.
-They'll allow us to run `ESLint` and fix formatting issues automatically:
+They'll allow us to run `ESLint` and automatically fix formatting issues:

 ```